-The current finance minister, Fernando Medina, is formally suspected of several crimes, but to date neither the finance minister nor any of the suspected government officials have been charged in at least five cases related to the years in which the socialist led the Lisbon Chamber.
+The current finance minister, Fernando Medina, is formally suspected of several crimes, but to date neither the finance minister nor any of the suspected government officials have been charged in at least five cases related to the years in which the Socialist led the Lisbon Chamber.

 The cases involve alleged acts of corruption, economic participation in business, prohibited party financing, malfeasance by political officeholders, influence peddling and abuse of power.